Gurobi/gurobi-machinelearning/doc_source/source/index.rst

 Welcome to Gurobi Machine Learning!
 ===================================

-Gurobi Machine Learning is a Python package to help using *trained* regression models in mathematical optimization models.
+Gurobi Machine Learning is a Python package to help use *trained* regression models in mathematical optimization models.
 The package supports a variety of regression models (linear, logistic, neural networks, decision trees,...) trained by different machine learning frameworks (scikit-learn, Keras and PyTorch).
 They are inserted in a